bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/index.md

 ### Getting Ready for the Course
 We'll spend the first week reviewing problems and concepts from Data Structures, such as linear search and binary search; big-oh; best cases and worst cases.
 If you are not sure what these mean, you probably want to go back and review them in order to make the beginning of the class smoother.
-In the first 3 weeks we'll dive deeper into analysis, which means we'll encounter logarithms and exponents.
-If you have not seen logarithms and exponents in a long time, it's a good idea to review them.
+In the first 3 weeks we'll dive deeper into analysis, which means we'll encounter _logarithms_ and _exponents_.
+If you have not seen these in a long time, it's a good idea to review them.
-These are all fundamental concepts and there are plenty of resources on the Internet.
+These are all fundamental concepts and there are plenty of resources around.

 ### Weekly flow: How will this class work?
 The class meets (in-person) three times a week.
+Two of these meetings are lecture, and one is the _lab_.
+Each week we'll focus on a couple of topics.
+To this end there will be lectures (both recorded and in-person), exercises, slides, and other www resources; the week will culminate with a problem set, which will help you engage with the content deeper and apply it.

-Each week we'll focus on certain topics and  work on a problem set.
-Roughly speaking, the first two meetings of the week  are dedicated to going over the topics (the lecture).
-The last meeting, designated as the _lab_, is  for you to work on the problem set.
+Roughly speaking, the first two meetings of the week  are dedicated to going over the topics (the lectures).
+The last meeting, designated as the _lab_, is for working on the problem set.
 The lab problems are meant to be solved in class, during the lab.
 Myself and the TAs/LAs will be around to work with you, facilitate discussions and answer your questions.

 Here's the weekly timeline: